pcaiozzo/effective-README-generator/README.md

 # Effective README Generator

 ## Description
 This is a command line application that runs with Node.js.
-It generates a README.md file based on the answers that a given from answering the questions.
+It generates a README.md file based on the answers provided.

 ## Table of Contents